CareWitness

 • Reported nursing hours per resident per day

-• Fines and total dollar penalties
+• Fines, payment denials, and total dollar penalties

 • Abuse icon flag and Special Focus Facility status